Aghilan/admin-template/CONTRIBUTING.md

 ## Pull requests

-Good pull requests—patches, improvements, new features—are a fantastic help.
+Good pull requests—patches, improvements, new.js features—are a fantastic
+help.
 They should remain focused in scope and avoid containing unrelated commits.